Cardinality Examples in Math

 Concept Recap

-The cardinality of a set is the number of distinct elements it contains, written |A| or n(A).
+The cardinality of a finite set is the number of distinct elements it contains, written β it measures the size of the set without regard to element order or identity.

-Cardinality answers "how many?" โ count each distinct element once and you have the cardinality.
+Cardinality answers "how many?" β count each distinct element once and you have the cardinality.

-Read the full concept explanation โHow to Use These Examples
+Read the full concept explanation βHow to Use These Examples

 - Read the first worked example with the solution open so the structure is clear.